A Heritage Reclaimed

 We believe that engaged residents can turn the region’s assets into opportunities that result in an economically stable, unified constellation of remote, rural, welcoming communities that attract and retain people of all ages to live, work, visit and play.

-The phrase – “a heritage reclaimed” – speaks to the values, passion and vision of the hearty group of “locals” and the devoted influx of “summer folks,” who all share a love for, and many a livelihood around the Region’s lakes, rivers, forests and farms; the natural beauty and quiet, outdoor lifestyle of rural living; and aspire to regain the region’s vitality by investing in its people and assets to secure these results:
+The phrase – “a heritage reclaimed” – speaks to the values, passion and vision of the hearty group of “locals” and the devoted influx of “summer folks,” who all share a love for, and many a livelihood around the Region’s lakes, rivers, forests and farms; the natural beauty and quiet, outdoor lifestyle of rural living; and aspire to regain the region’s vitality by investing in its people and assets.

 The citizen-designated Maine planning region includes the towns of Amity, Danforth, Haynesville, Orient and Weston; the plantations of Drew, Glenwood and Reed including the Village of Wytopitlock; the Unorganized Townships of Bancroft, Brookton, Forest City and Forest.